hoeck/typesafe-query-builder/README.md

 ## Local Development

-`yarn` to fetch all deps
+`npm install` to fetch all deps

-`yarn test-database:start` to start a dockered postgres server that loads the test schema
+`npm run test-database:start` to start a dockered postgres server that loads the test schema

-`yarn test-database:psql` to start a psql connected to the test database
+`npm run test-database:psql` to start a psql connected to the test database

-`yarn test:watch` to run the tests in watch mode
+`npm run test:watch` to run the tests in watch mode

 ## Similar Projects